Interview participants to understand as much as possible about them, the people they work with, and their business.

 Political Risks in Meetings — INTERVIEWING QUESTIONS

 The following are well-sequenced questions that you should ask.
-Begin each interview explaining your role and the purpose of the interview.
-Ask for permission to take notes.
+Begin each interview by explaining your role and the purpose of the interview.
+Don’t forget to ask for permission to take notes.
 Use open-ended questions, sit back, and listen to the person—discover their value and value add to the initiative you are supporting.

 Facilitator Style Questions